CCSD 89 emergency closing info

 The district makes every effort to communicate a decision on closing schools by 5:30 a.m.

-If the school is closed, the day will be added to the end of the school year.
+If the school building is closed and no online learning is offered, the day will be added to the end of the school year.
 The district builds five emergency days into the school calendar.

 Many families work outside the home and childcare can be challenging when schools are closed.
-Keeping this in mind, CCSD 89 makes every effort to keep schools open if it is safe to do so, and tries to not dismiss the students early on days when the weather becomes worse.
+Keeping this in mind, CCSD 89 makes every effort to keep schools open if it is safe to do so, and tries not to dismiss students early on days when the weather becomes worse.

 Dress for the weather